Selecting A Colorado DUI Attorney

 - Area of Focus - Does the attorney or the firm focus exclusively on DUI defense or criminal traffic cases?
 If the attorney takes cases outside of this very specific area, you should ask yourself whether or not they have the knowledge, training and skills necessary to properly defend your case?
 You don't take your car to a guy who does a little mechanical work, a little plumbing and a little electrical work; you take it to a mechanic.
 Hire a DUI attorney for your DUI case.

 - Training - How much advanced/specialized training do the attorneys have in DUI defense?
 If the attorneys do not regularly attend DUI training conferences and seminars then they do not take DUI defense seriously.
 DUI laws, scientific principles and methods used to arrest and prosecute DUI offenders are constantly changing.
 A top DUI defense attorney will be aware of these changes and will attend these trainings to ensure they have defense strategies for each area.
-A Colorado DUI defense attorney should be trained in Standard Field Sobriety Tests and operation of the Intoxilyzer 5000EN.
+A Colorado DUI defense attorney should be trained in Standardized Field Sobriety Tests and operation of the Intoxilyzer 9000 at minimum.

 - Memberships/Affiliations - Consider the involvement and commitment to DUI defense.
-Do the attorneys belong to the National College for DUI Defense and other organizations like the Colorado Criminal Defense Bar, National Association of Criminal Defense Lawyers, etc.?
-If you speak to an attorney who does not belong to the National College for DUI Defense, then they do not take DUI defense seriously enough.
+Do the attorneys belong to the National College for DUI Defense, DUI Defense Lawyers Association and other organizations like the Colorado Criminal Defense Bar, National Association of Criminal Defense Lawyers, etc.?
+If you speak to an attorney who does not belong to the National College for DUI Defense, Colorado Criminal Defense Bar and the DUI Defense Lawyers Association then they do not take DUI defense seriously enough.
 Also, check the business ratings of the law firm you are consulting as their business ratings are often times representative of the type of attorney they are.

 - Communication - Does the attorney or their staff return your phone calls and emails in a timely manner?
 Attorneys who do not respond to you in a courteous or professional time frame prior to you retaining their services is either too busy or does not believe in communicating with clients.
 The number one complaint against attorneys is failure to communicate with their clients.
-Attorneys spend a large portion of their time in courtrooms and driving to and from courthouses.
+Attorneys spend a large portion of their time in courtrooms, driving to and from courthouses and reviewing discovery.
 An attorney who has staff available to answer your questions during business hours is priceless.
 Expect a return phone call from all attorneys within two business days or less.